jcbrinfo/slamtest/README.md

 ## Varying argument
-Sometimes, you may want to run the same test case multiple times, but with differents arguments passed to the program.
+Sometimes, you may want to run the same test case multiple times, but with different arguments passed to the program.
 For example, you may need to test multiple iterations of the same algorithm.
 In order to do this, for each variant of a test, put an output file in a `src/test/resources/out-<arg>` directory instead of the usual `src/test/resources/out` directory, where `<arg>` is the